David Duke: Early life

-Duke was born on July 1, 1950 in Tulsa, Oklahoma, to Maxine (née Crick) and David Hedger Duke, the younger of two children.
+David Ernest Duke was born on July 1, 1950, in Tulsa, Oklahoma, to Maxine (née Crick) and David Hedger Duke, the younger of two children.
 As the son of an engineer for Shell Oil Company, Duke frequently moved with his family around the world.
 During 1954, they lived a short time in the Netherlands before settling in an all-white area of New Orleans, Louisiana, in 1955.
-His mother was an alcoholic; his father permanently left in 1966 for Laos taking a job with United States Agency for International Development (USAID).
+His mother was an alcoholic; his father permanently left the family in 1966 for Laos taking a job with United States Agency for International Development (USAID).
 While in New Orleans, Duke attended the Clifton L. Ganus School, a conservative Church of Christ-sponsored school.
-He attributed the start of his segregationist awakening as being started during his research for an eighth-grade project at this school.
+He said his segregationist awakening started during his research for an eighth-grade project at this school.
 After his freshman year, Duke transferred to Warren Easton Senior High in New Orleans.
 For his junior year, he attended Riverside Military Academy in Gainesville, Georgia.
-His senior year, he was back in New Orleans, at integrated John F. Kennedy High School, and by the time he graduated was already a member of the Klan.
+His senior year, he attended John F. Kennedy High School, and by the time he graduated was already a member of the Ku Klux Klan.

-In 1964, Duke began his involvement in radical right politics after attending a Citizens' Councils (CCA) meeting and reading Carleton Putnam's pro-segregation books, later citing Race and Reason: A Yankee View, 1961, as being responsible for his "enlightenment".
+In 1964, Duke began his involvement in radical right politics after attending a Citizens' Councils (CCA) meeting and reading Carleton Putnam's pro-segregation books, later citing Race and Reason: A Yankee View as responsible for his "enlightenment".
 Putnam's book asserted the genetic superiority of whites.
-Also during his adolescence, Duke began to read books about Nazism and the Third Reich, and his speeches at CCA meetings began to be more explicitly pro-Nazi.
-This was enough to gain him disapproval from some members who were more anti-black racists rather than antisemitic.
-While attending Riverside Military Academy, his class was disciplined after Duke was found to be in possession of a Nazi flag and, in public school, he vociferously protested the lowering of the flag after the assassination of Martin Luther King Jr. In the late 1960s, Duke met William Luther Pierce, the leader of the neo-Nazi and white nationalist National Alliance, who would remain a lifelong influence on him.
+Also during his adolescence, Duke began to read books about Nazism and the Third Reich, and his speeches at CCA meetings became more explicitly pro-Nazi.
+This was enough to gain him disapproval from some members, who were more anti-black racists than antisemitic.
+While attending Riverside Military Academy, his class was disciplined after Duke was found to be in possession of a Nazi flag and, in public school, he vociferously protested against the lowering of the flag after the assassination of Martin Luther King Jr. In the late 1960s, Duke met the white supremacist William Luther Pierce, who became an influence on him.
 Duke joined the Ku Klux Klan (KKK) in 1967.